-In 2018, we planted almost 30,000 trees in MacArthur Green's woodland in Lochgair, Argyll.
+In 2018, almost 30,000 trees were planted in a woodland in Lochgair, Argyll.
 This created over 18 hectares of new woodland.
-We are also protecting and enhancing eight hectares of existing oak woodland and almost six hectares of peatland habitat.
-The trees are now in their fifth year and we have submitted the five-year verification report to Woodland Carbon Code.
+Eight hectares of existing oak woodland and almost six hectares of peatland habitat are also being protected and enhanced.